sandhawke/dv/prompts/base/single-test-failure.md

-For the failing test {{test}}, what modules could be at fault?
+Consider just one of the failing cltest tests.
+What modules could be at fault in that failure?
 What functions?
 Are there unit tests for those functions?
-Are they passing?
+Are those test passing?
 How could they be passing while the cltest fails?
 What part of the system could be fault?